Home: Sherrills Ford, N.C.

-Newman not only gleaned fishing know-how from his grandfather but also picked up the deeper meaning of a relaxing day on the lake.
+Newman gleaned fishing know-how from his grandfather and picked up the deeper meaning of a relaxing day on the lake.

-"One of the best things he taught me about fishing was that it's not just going out and catching fish, it's going out and enjoying nature, enjoying the whole atmosphere itself," Newman said.
+"One of the best things he taught me about fishing was that it's not just going out and catching fish.
+It's going out and enjoying nature, enjoying the whole atmosphere itself," Newman said.
 "It's kind of progressed for me since then.
 He's no longer here, but I still enjoy it.
-It's kind of peaceful for me."
+It's peaceful for me."

 The better part of Newman's formative years were spent behind the wheel of a racecar.
 He grew up in South Bend, Ind., beneath the aura of Indianapolis Motor Speedway, a Mecca of sorts for racecar drivers of any stripe.

-He blazed his way into the pole position a league-leading six times, finished in the second spot five times and in the top five 14 times in 2002, including his win at NHIS.
+He blazed his way into the league-leading pole position six times, finished in the second spot five times, and in the top five 14 times in 2002, including his win at NHIS.
 His stunning victory at the Winston all-star event in May left little doubt the future of NASCAR rested in Newman's capable hands.
-He and fellow rookie Jimmie Johnson were engaged in a tight rookie battle all season, with Newman ultimately earning the Raybestos Rookie of the Year title despite finishing seven points behind Johnson in the final points standings.
+He and fellow rookie Jimmie Johnson were engaged in a tight rookie battle all season.
+Newman ultimately earned the Raybestos Rookie of the Year title despite finishing seven points behind Johnson in the final points standings.

 He enhanced his racing prowess with a degree in vehicle structure engineering from the esteemed Purdue University.
-According to Newman, the education was meant to improve his racing as well as provide a backup plan if in fact his racing career didn't pan out.
+According to Newman, the education was meant to improve his racing and provide a backup plan if his racing career didn't pan out.

-"(The education) was there to help me for the future, whether that's as a driver, helping me to communicate, or just to be a better person," he said.
+"(The education) was there to help me for the future, whether as a driver, helping me to communicate, or just to be a better person," he said.
 "Education's pretty good at that.
-At the same time, I had a piece of paper that I could fall back on if I was ever injured or if driving didn't work out for me.
-The bottom line is it's easier to hire someone that's got a degree."
+At the same time, I had a piece of paper on which I could fall back if I were ever injured or if driving didn't work out for me.
+The bottom line is it's easier to hire someone with a degree."

 Most of the time, though, Newman's fishing exploits are less exotic and more relaxing.
-In fact, he seemed more excited talking about the peacock bass he caught in the Homestead infield than he did about his exploits in the Gulf.
+He seemed more excited talking about the peacock bass he caught in the Homestead infield than he did about his exploits in the Gulf.

-Newman took advantage of several local fisheries during the 2002 Winston Cup season, taking in the action around Watkins Glen, Michigan and Pocono, among others.
+Newman took advantage of several local fisheries during the 2002 Winston Cup season, taking action around Watkins Glen, Michigan, and Pocono, among others.
 During the race at Watkins Glen, Newman and company went to dinner at a restaurant overlooking Seneca Lake, and Newman found the enticing waters irresistible.

-"We went to eat dinner, and I took my fishing poles with me because I knew we were going to have to wait for our table," Newman said.
-"I went out and caught two smallmouths before we even ate dinner."
+"We went to dinner, and I took my fishing poles with me because I knew we would have to wait for our table," Newman said.
+"I caught two smallmouths before we even ate dinner."

-"My grandfather and I used to always go trolling," Newman said.
+"My grandfather and I always used to go trolling," Newman said.
 "That's how we went fishing.
 We'd get up in the morning, and in the afternoon, when supposedly the bite is better, we'd just go trolling.
-The lake was perfect; it took about an hour and a half to troll around it in a little fishing boat that he had.
+The lake was perfect; it took about an hour and a half to troll around it in his little fishing boat.
 I still have that fishing boat."

 Besides the sentimental value, Newman also finds the fishing on Dewey Lake far superior to Lake Norman. "(Dewey Lake) is a natural lake," he said.
-"They raise and lower (the water) here on Norman, and right now it's at least 6 feet down, which obviously changes everything as far as fishing tactics and strategies and what the fish are doing.
-It makes it really complex when it comes to catching fish, on top of the fact that it didn't rain for forever this summer.
-I think it made the fish pretty inactive because I don't think there was much oxygen in the water."
+"They raise and lower (the water) here on Norman, and right now it's at least 6 feet down, which changes everything regarding fishing tactics and strategies and what the fish are doing.
+It makes it complex when it comes to catching fish, besides the fact that it didn't rain for forever this summer.
+I think it made the fish inactive because I don't think there was much oxygen in the water."

 Like any good angler, Newman can spin a yarn or two about the big one he caught or the big one that got away.
 Many a fisherman has stretched the truth when fishing stories are retold, but with Newman, the proof is in his freezer.

 He and a friend from the race team, James Nunn, took off from Newman's Lake Norman abode, trolling around and casting toward the shore.
 Nunn, a mechanic with Newman's behind-the-wall pit crew, competes in Monday night tournaments on Lake Norman and knows all the hot spots.
-At the end of the day, however, Nunn had none, but Newman had his first Lake Norman largemouth - a 6 1/4-pounder - plus a 12-inch crappie.
+However, Nunn had none, but Newman had his first Lake Norman largemouth - a 6 1/4-pounder - plus a 12-inch crappie.

 "A 6.25-pounder is pretty huge for this lake," Newman said.
 "Those were the only two fish we caught that day, and I caught them off the same lure (a No. 5 Shad Rap).
 He didn't catch anything.
-The funny part of it is we got in an argument afterward because I wanted to keep the fish, and he wanted me to throw it back because he's a sport fisherman.
-I said, 'The way I grew up, every fish we caught we cleaned and we ate.
+The funny part is we got into an argument afterward because I wanted to keep the fish, and he wanted me to throw it back because he's a sport fisherman.
+I said, 'The way I grew up, we cleaned and ate every fish we caught.
 It didn't go to waste.'
-We got into a pretty good argument over it, but I won because I caught the fish!"
+We got into a pretty good argument, but I won because I caught the fish!"

 When fishing at the racetrack, Newman said there are often six to 10 people heading out in several boats.
 He prefers the company.
 What he'd like better, though, is the company of bass pros at a tournament, a feat he's never tried.

 Newman joins 2002 Daytona 500 winner Ward Burton and 2000 Winston Cup champion Bobby Labonte as spokesmen for the new Ranger/NASCAR bass boat packages.
-The affiliation could possibly afford him a co-angler slot in an FLW Outdoors tournament in 2003 if his schedule allows.
+In addition, the affiliation could afford him a co-angler slot in an FLW Outdoors tournament in 2003 if his schedule allows it.